pm-pl/WorldProtect/README.md

 Where:

 * $this - plugin pointer
-* $world - either a world name or an instance of Level.
+* $world - either a world name or an instance of World.

 Returns an integer or null.